-- 6. While marking the transect, replace any faded, broken or missing plant cards, marking 0.25 m x 0.25 m patches to facilitate easy location of previously marked individuals/patches. - 7.
-Use flagging to mark an access route to the phenology sampling loop outside of the site-specific tower and soil array buffer area.
-Technicians must use the designated route when accessing the phenology loop to reduce trampling damage within the tower airshed. - 8.
+- Write the transect distance/location information (e.g., 10 m, 20 m...780 m 790 m) with a permanent marker on each pin flag numbered 0-790 in increments of 10 meters. - While marking the transect, replace any faded, broken or missing plant cards, marking 0.25 m x 0.25 m patches to facilitate easy location of previously marked individuals/patches. - Use flagging to mark an access route to the phenology sampling loop outside of the sitespecific tower and soil array buffer area.
+Field staff must use the designated route when accessing the phenology loop to reduce trampling damage within the tower airshed.

 Select a sampling start point, this is the corner nearest to the transect access route and will be the location where sampling bouts will begin.
 This does not have to be the SW corner.